BabySreeM/codsoft-task4/README.md

 - Implementation of **content-based** and **collaborative** filtering from scratch.
 - Use of cosine similarity for comparing user preferences and items.
 - Working with structured datasets and user interaction via CLI.
-- Building an AI-powered recommendation system without external ML libraries.
+- Building an AI-powered recommendation system without external ML libraries[web:12].

 ## Credits